Test API

-Let’s start with the easiest request in the Riverty API - the GetVersion request.
-GetVersion does not require any input parameters (except your API key of course) and returns the simple message containing only the version of the API.
+Let’s start with the simplest request in the Riverty API - GetVersion.
+GetVersion does not require any input parameters (except your API key) and returns only the version of the API.
 This example serves as a baseline for future requests and introduces the core concepts in Riverty API.

 Generally, all our requests can be tested with Postman, however, you can use any other API-Testing application.